davyie/spring_multimodule/docs/Java.md

 - This is the process of translating a format into objects.

 What problem does this solve?
 - It solves the problem of storing our data structures and objects long term in a format suitable for storing.

+## Database
+What is a DataSource?
+- This is a connection set up to a database.